youngskilled/js-filter/README.md

 **Property** `inner: '<div class="group">'`
 Wrapper per group, groups appear in sizes and categories.
 This does not wrap the whole filter only a group within that filter.

+**Property** `inner: '<div class="group">'`
+Wrapper per group, groups appear in sizes and categories.
+This does not wrap the whole filter only a group within that filter.

 ### Data Types ###